Applications are now open for courses starting in January 2026

 Entry requirements

-• 1 Higher at grade C or above – should include Mathematics or Physics OR
+✅ At least one Higher at grade C or above (Mathematics or Physics preferred)

-• One Technical higher at Grade C and National 5 Maths at grade C OR
+✅ One Technical Higher (such as Computing Science or Design and Manufacture) at grade C and National 5 Maths at grade C or above OR

 • If you do not have a formal ESOL qualification but your language skills meet this level, you should apply for your course and then contact our Admissions team to organise an internal language assessment here at the College.